AnyBody/tutorials/Motion_Capture_Movement/intro.md

 Most biomechanical investigations involve some sort of movement, so getting the model to move in the desired way is at the core of musculoskeletal modeling.
 The AnyBody Modeling System offers many and rather advanced methods to make this happen.
-This tutorial explains the basics and some of the more common approaches.
+This tutorial explains some of the common approaches.

 :::{figure} _static/intro/cutting.jpg
 :align: center